The Victorian Government has just announced a 2020 duck shooting season.

 “Most departed from the lake not having shot a duck.
 I’m sure the ALV members considered it a successful day.” – Sergeant Laxton

 Animal Justice Party Senator Andy Meddick introduced a bill into parliament to permanently ban duck shooting in Victoria.
 While this is being considered it is crucial to let your Ministers know you support the ban.
-Please scroll up to take this critical action to ban duck shooting.
-It’s time.

 Write to the Premier and your local MP.
 If you need some inspiration see our petition to ban duck shooting, but please use your own words: